KenKundert/avendesora/doc/api.rst

 The exported fields are described on the `BitWarden website
 <https://help.bitwarden.com/article/import-data>`_.
 The values for the fields
-are either simple strings, as in *type* and *name*.
-The values may also be *Avendesora* scripts, as in *login_username* and *fields*.
+are either simple strings, as in *type* and *name*, or *Avendesora* scripts, as in *login_username* and *fields*.
 Scripts allow you to interpolate *Advendesora* account field value into *BitWarden* fields.
 Any field that is supported but not given will be blank.

 This script produces a file named *bw.csv* that contains the exported accounts, It can be imported into *BitWarden* from their website.
 You should delete any previously imported accounts before importing this file to avoid duplicates.
+You should all take care to delete this file after you have completed the import as it contains the passcodes in plain text.

 The updated source code for `bw-export
 <https://github.com/KenKundert/avendesora/tree/master/samples/api/bw-export>`_